anyabot/LOModInstaller/README.md

 * Give Permissions to access files and folders
   * (For Android 10 or above) Tap **GRANT PERMISSION**, then **USE THIS FOLDER** in **Android/data** to allow access to Android Storage.
   * (For Android 13) Tap **GRANT PERMISSION** for the game version you're using, then **USE THIS FOLDER** to allow access to Android Storage.
     * The switches for versions of the Game should be toggleale now.
+  * (For Shizuku) See [this](https://shizuku.rikka.app/guide/setup/) for Shizuku's setup guide.
+    * Start Shizuku (this must be done each time).
+    * Open the LO Mod Installer and tap **GRANT SHIZUKU PERMISSION** (this only needs to be done once).
+    * The switches for versions of the Game should be toggleale now.
 * Tap **SELECT MOD FOLDER** and select the folder holding all the Mods to be applied.
   * The Mod Folder location should be shown right below the button.